ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog utility create-product-from-workspace
 {: #publish-utility-create}

 Run the following command to create a deployable architecture tile from a [{{site.data.keyword.bpshort}} workspace](/docs/schematics?topic=schematics-sch-create-wks&interface=ui) that was created directly from the Git repository.
-The deployable architecture [creates a project](/docs/cli?topic=cli-projects-cli#project-cli-create-command) to enable you to continue to develop and maintain the deployable architecture with the future version.
+The deployable architecture [creates a project](/docs/cli?topic=cli-projects-cli#project-cli-create-command) so that you can continue to develop and maintain the deployable architecture with the future version.

 The command requires a `GIT_TOKEN` environment variable to authenticate with your source repository so a catalog manifest can be added.
 The command pushes to a new branch in the Git repository that is found in the {{site.data.keyword.bpshort}} workspace and creates a release that is used for onboarding.